calvinalkan/better-wordpress-hooks/README.md

 2. **Dispatching events via the** ```AcmeEvents``` **class**

-This approach can be uses if you don't want to create a dedicated event object for an event.
+This approach can be used if you don't want to create a dedicated event object for an event.

 ```php
 // Code that processes an appointment booking.